Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Introduction

 \section{Introduction}

-An essential requirement for the next generation communication systems is to meet the demand for exponentially increasing data rate and accessibility.
+\IEEEPARstart{A}{n} essential requirement for the next generation communication systems is to meet the demand for exponentially increasing data rate and accessibility.
 A key technology expected to meet such requirement is small-scale and large-scale (massive) Multi-User Multiple-Input Multiple-Output (MU-MIMO).
-Aside having been studied in a vast amount of literature, MU-MIMO concept has also been used in real life wireless communications standards, 4G and 5G being among the most notable ones.
-The performance achieved by beamforming and interference management methods in MU-MIMO heavily relies on the channel estimation accuracy.
-However, obtaining the promised performance gains under accurate (perfect) Channel State Information (CSI) at the Transmitter (CSIT) is a major challenge in real life scenarios.
+Aside having been studied in a vast amount of literature, MU-MIMO concept has also been used in real life wireless communications standards, with 4G and 5G being among the most notable ones.
+The performance achieved by beamforming and interference management methods in MU-MIMO heavily relies on the Channel State Information (CSI) accuracy.
+However, acquiring accurate CSI at the Transmitter (CSIT) is a major challenge in real life scenarios.
 CSIT is commonly subject to errors, which is known as imperfect CSIT.
 Imperfect CSIT is a common problem in wireless communication networks and causes severe multi-user interference in multi-antenna Broadcast Channel (BC).

-A major cause of imperfect CSIT in modern wireless communication networks is the CSI feedback delay from mobile users, which results in outdated CSIT due to the variations in the wireless medium under mobility.
+A major cause of imperfect CSIT in modern wireless communication networks is the CSI acquisition/feedback latency from mobile users, which results in outdated CSIT due to the variations in the wireless medium under mobility.
 Indeed, one of the earliest problems reported in field trials for MU-MIMO communications in 5G is outdated CSIT due to mobility.
-The processing delay in the system becomes larger than the coherence time of the channel even when the users are moving with a speed of $30$km/h, making the CSIT unusable for multi-user beamforming \cite{wang_2017}.
-Moreover, next generation wireless communication systems are expected to operate under more frequent and severe scenarios of mobility.
-In addition to the broadband data services, use cases such as Vehicle-to-Everything (V2X) are especially prone to the distruptive effects of mobility.
-Maintaining connectivity and communications in mobile networks becomes a more crucial and fundamental problem with the advancing communication systems \cite{tariq_2019, strinati_2019, dizdar_2020_2}.
-Therefore, addressing the effects of user mobility and feedback delay is inevitable in multi-antenna communication networks.
+The processing delay in the system easily becomes larger than the coherence time of the channel even when the users are moving with a speed of $30$km/h, making the CSIT inaccurate for multi-user beamforming \cite{wang_2017}.
+Moreover, mobility scenarios are expected to become increasingly important in next generation wireless communication systems.
+In addition to the broadband data services, use cases such as Vehicle-to-Everything (V2X), very high speed trains and transportation, and very low earth orbit satellite systems, are especially prone to the disruptive effects of mobility.
+Therefore, maintaining high-rate multi-user connectivity and communications in mobile networks becomes a crucial and fundamental problem in future communication systems \cite{tariq_2019, strinati_2019, dizdar_2020_2}.
+Therefore, it is of paramount importance to seek strategies that can mitigate the detrimental effects induced by user mobility and latency in multi-user multi-antenna communications.